maxymoose3/nfl_etl/README.md

 Virtualization:	Docker is used for establishing connections between Python and PostgreSQL, and will have further usage for other DevOps purposes later on

 Code
-nfl_etl/main.py: web scraping script to ingest data from https://www.pro-football-reference.com/ into PostgreSQL nfl_etl/extract.py:	helper class for main.py
+nfl_etl/main.py: web scraping script to ingest data from https://www.pro-football-reference.com/ into PostgreSQL \n nfl_etl/extract.py:	helper class for main.py \n nfl_etl/predict_season.py: linear regression algorithm (using scikit learn)